 Getting your Indiana Real Estate License is the first step to becoming a real estate broker in Indiana.
 Nowadays, this process can be done almost entirely online.
 You will still need to take your Indiana real estate license exam in person, but the rest of the process can be completed entirely online!

-This article outlines the process to get your IN Real Estate License in an easy to understand, step-by-step manner.
+This article outlines how to become a real estate broker in Indiana in an easy to understand, step-by-step manner.
 You’ll learn how much it will cost, how long it will take, what is on the exam, and much more.

 Becoming a real estate broker in Indiana is as simple as getting your license and getting to work selling real estate!
 As long as you fulfill the below requirements, you are already on your way to your goal.